DeflaFinance/DeflaFinance/README.md

 # About
 ## 2% of the tokens destroyed.
 FOREVER!
-At every transaction and at every liquidity pool removed on Defi protocol, DEFLA burns 2% of the coins by sending them to a dead address.
+At every transaction and at every liquidity pool removed on Defi protocol, DEFLA burns 2% of the coins by sending them to a dead address 0x000000000000000000000000000000000000dead.
 So, it lowers the circulating supply by destroying tokens.

-Forever: DEFLA is designed to reduce supply at every transaction with 2% sent in DEAD address Dead Address: You can monitor all transaction of DEAD address here
+Forever: DEFLA is designed to reduce supply at every transaction with 2% sent in DEAD address 0x000000000000000000000000000000000000dead
+Dead Address: You can monitor all transaction of DEAD address here
 Increase: Low emission, Aidrop for community, 10% initial Burn and LP on BSC, will take off $DFLA to the moon!
 Buy and create you own LP on BSC DEFI to get +0,17% at every transaction meanwhile $DFLA reduce it's supply and team burn coins